metabase/metabase/docs/data-modeling/field-types.md

 ## Using field types in Metabase

+### Fields types in models

+You can set field types for models, which helps Metabase understand how to work with data in models built using SQL.

 ### X-rays

 When you [X-ray](../exploration-and-organization/x-rays.md) a table, Metabase considers both the data type and the field type to display different charts that summarize that data.